| Package name | Weekly Downloads | Version | License | Updated |

 default: false

-Puts all generated code under global
+Puts all generated code under global namespace.
+Useful for Stencil integration.

 Usage Examples